 Passive DNS is a technique described by Florian Weimer in 2005 in Passive DNS replication, F Weimer - 17th Annual FIRST Conference on Computer Security [WEIMERPDNS].
-Since then multiple Passive DNS implementations were created and evolved over time.
-Users of these Passive DNS servers may query a server (often via WHOIS [RFC3912] or HTTP REST [REST]), parse the results and process them in other applications.
+Since then, multiple Passive DNS implementations were created and have evolved over time.
+Users of these Passive DNS servers may query a server (often via WHOIS [RFC3912] or HTTP REST [REST]), parse the results, and process them in other applications.

 There are multiple implementations of Passive DNS software.
-Users of passive DNS query each implementation and aggregate the results for their search.
-This document describes the output format of four Passive DNS Systems ([DNSDB], [DNSDBQ], [PDNSCERTAT], [PDNSCIRCL] and [PDNSCOF]) which are in use today and which already share a nearly identical output format.
-As the format and the meaning of output fields from each Passive DNS need to be consistent, we propose in this document a solution to commonly name each field along with their corresponding interpretation.
-The format follows a simple keyvalue structure in JSON [RFC4627] format.
-The benefit of having a consistent Passive DNS output format is that multiple client implementations can query different servers without having to have a separate parser for each individual server, passivedns-client [PDNSCLIENT] currently implements multiple parsers due to a lack of standardization.
+Users of Passive DNS query each implementation and aggregate the results for their search.
+This document describes the output format of four Passive DNS Systems ([DNSDB], [DNSDBQ], [PDNSCERTAT], [PDNSCIRCL] and [PDNSCOF]) that are in use today and that already share a nearly identical output format.
+As the format and the meaning of output fields from each Passive DNS need to be consistent, this document proposes a solution to commonly name each field along with its corresponding interpretation.
+The format follows a simple key-value structure in JSON [RFC4627] format.
+The benefit of having a consistent Passive DNS output format is that multiple client implementations can query different servers without having to have a separate parser for each individual server. passivedns-client [PDNSCLIENT] currently implements multiple parsers due to a lack of standardization.
 The document does not describe the protocol (e.g. WHOIS [RFC3912], HTTP REST [REST]) nor the query format used to query the Passive DNS.
-Neither does this document describe "prerecursor" Passive DNS Systems.
-Both of these are separate topics and deserve their own RFC document.
-The document describes the current best practices implemented in various Passive DNS server implementations.
+Neither does this document describe "pre-recursor" Passive DNS Systems.
+Each of these are separate topics and deserve their own RFC documents.
+This document describes the current best practices implemented in various Passive DNS server implementations.